Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Results

-If a mutant consumer strain with fixed transmissibility $\tau_m$ can successfully invade a population of transmissibility $\tau_0 < \tau_m$, then we expect the time-averaged value of $\tau$ seen in the evolving system to be larger than $\tau_0$.
-To investigate this, we simulate $\tau = 0.45$ mutants entering an ecosystem whose native population has $\tau = 0.33$.
+A key question about an ecological system is whether a new variety of organism, having a different genetic character and phenotypic trait values, can successfully invade a native population.
+If a mutant consumer strain with fixed transmissibility $\tau_m$ can successfully invade a population of transmissibility $\tau_0 < \tau_m$, then we expect the time-averaged value of~$\tau$ seen in the evolving system to be larger than $\tau_0$.
+To investigate this, we simulate scenarios where the native population has $\tau$ close to the average value seen in the evolutionary case described above.
+We then inject a mutant consumer strain with significantly larger $\tau$ and study the results.
+For a typical example, we see from Figure~\ref{fig:minmax-6apr2011}(A) that when $g = 0.1$ and $v = 0.2$, the average $\tau$ is approximately 0.33.
+So, we simulate $\tau_m = 0.45$ mutants entering an ecosystem whose native population has $\tau_0 = 0.33$.
 Initially, the mutants prosper, but they ultimately fail to invade.
-As shown in Figure~\ref{fig:survival-time-comparison-swapping}, the probability of a $\tau = 0.45$ strain surviving for tens of generations after injection is larger than that of a $\tau = 0.33$ strain.
+As shown in Figure~\ref{fig:survival-time-comparison}, the probability of a $\tau_m = 0.45$ strain surviving for tens of generations after injection is larger than that of a $\tau_0 = 0.33$ strain.
 That is, mutants with the higher $\tau$ can out-compete the neutral case.
 However, after $\approx\!74$ generations, the survival-probability curves cross.
 Observed over longer timescales, the mutant strain is less successful than the native variety.
+This pattern is consistent for $\tau_m > \tau_0$: the average transmissibility seen in the evolutionary case stands up to invasive varieties.
 This key result manifests the distinctive properties of the spatial structure of the model.
 The underlying reason for this result is that the mutants encounter the resource limitations imposed by the patchy native population.
 Over short timescales, the mutant strain enjoys the resources available within the local patch, consuming those resources more rapidly than can be sustained once it encounters the limitations of the local patch size.
 In this way, the initial generations of the mutant strain ``shade'' their descendants.
-Short-term prosperity is not a guarantee of medium- or long-term success.
+Thanks to descendant-shading, short-term prosperity is not a guarantee of medium- or long-term success.